bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 This page documents the current and known upcoming maintenance windows.

+## Login, Compute and Storage Maintenance, December 13-14, 2022

+All informationand updates regarding maintenance will be circulated on our forum https://hpc-talk.cubi.bihealth.org/c/announcements/5.

 ## Login, Compute and Storage Maintenance, March 22-23, 2022

 All COMPUTE nodes and STORAGE resources won't be reachable!